ghleprogramer/ghleprogramer/README.md

 - Hallo :)
 - Iam ghleprogramer from KSA
 - Interested in Fractals
+- Currently working on fractal_gen
 - Done learning multithreading on C
-- Working on revising the usage system for fractal gen
+- Working on revising the usage system
 - Plan to learn rust
 - To reach me 1xmnx1@gmail.com